toreda/build-tools/README.md

 The next steps are the same whether you installed the package using NPM or cloned the repo from Github.

 ### Build with Yarn
- Enter the following commands in order from the adt project root.
+ Enter the following commands in order from the build-tools project root.
 ```bash
 yarn build
 ```

 ### Build with NPM
- Enter the following commands in order from the adt project root.
+ Enter the following commands in order from the build-tools project root.
 ```bash
 npm run-script build
 ```